-What to Do and See in Acapulco #04 Hike to the Top of the Roqueta Island
+The 7 Best Things to Do and See in Acapulco #04 Hike to the Top of the Roqueta Island

 From Caleta Beach (and from the Zocalo as well) you can take a crystal-bottom boat for a day trip to the Roqueta Island.
 On the way you will see the underwater statue of the Virgin Mary and a performance involving a young man feeding a sea urchin to the colorful fish of Acapulco (you can watch them from the crystal-bottom of the boat).